SymfonyCasts/symfony7/sfcasts/http-client.md

 you cn see that the only files changed were `composer.json` and `composer.lock`.
 That's okay!
 What we installed was a *pure* PHP package, and while it *does* contain service classes (which are just classes that do work), it *doesn't* contain any configuration that says:

-`Hey!
-I want to have a service called "http-client", which should be an instance of "HttpClientInterface", and it should be instantiated with these specific arguments.`
+> Hey!
+I want to have a service called "http_client",
+> which should be an instance of `HttpClientInterface`,
+> and it should be instantiated with these specific
+> arguments.

 So where did this service come from?
 The *answer* is FrameworkBundle.
 Open `config/bundles.php`.
 The first bundle here is `FrameworkBundle`.
 That's a *core* Symfony bundle, and it has been in our application since the beginning.
 This bundle's superpower is watching for newly installed Symfony components and automatically registering their services. *Super* convenient.